wp-plugins/cpanel-manager-from-worpit/readme.txt

 == Changelog ==

+= TODO =

+* Remove some hardcoding for Jump-links and from the cPanel API itself (server port)
+* Add domain name functions - addon/parked domains.
+* Allow Adding FTP users in bulk.
+* add cron job management
+* add file handling and file manager jump links
+* add ability to perform FULL cPanel backup and FTP offsite
+* add ability to perform cPanel backup of MySQL databases and FTP offsite

+= 1.2 =

+* ADDED: Ability to add new FTP Users
+* ADDED: Ability to delete multiple FTP users account.
+* ADDED: Jump link to phpMyAdmin for your hosting account.
+* REMOVED: Parked/Addon Domains and Crons tabs until their ready.

 = 1.1 =

 * ADDED: Encryption mechanism of sensitive cPanel data through use of a Security Access Key.
 REQUIRES: PHP mcrypt library extension to be loaded.